-Colour models are the how-to part of colour theory.
-Together they establish terms and definitions, rules or conventions and a system of notation for encoding colours and their relationships with one another.
+- A colour theory and related colour model can be used to establish terms and definitions, rules or conventions and systems of notation for encoding colours and managing their relationship with one another.

-These days, the most practical colour models are built into applications such as Adobe Creative Cloud which allow easy digital output to TV’s, computers and phones or printing onto paper and other surfaces.
+- The most practical colour models are built into applications such as Adobe Creative Cloud and enable accurate output of colour information to TVs, computers and phones or printing onto paper and other surfaces.

-- Understanding how to mix a particular coloured media to produce predictable results.
+- Understand how to mix a particular colour from light or pigments, inks and dyes to produce predictable results.

-- Specifying colours using names, codes, notation, equations etc.
+- Specify colours using names, codes, notation, equations etc.

 Why use colour models?

 - Colour models help to relate colours to:

 - One another